Our History

 1940

-The Partnership doubles its size by buying 15 branches of the Selfridge Provincial Stores Group
+The Partnership doubled its size by buying 15 branches of the Selfridge Provincial Stores Group giving the Partnership a trading platform across England.

 1950